joby-lol/byjoby.com/cache/README.md

 # Cache directory

-This directory should be writeable by PHP, and will contain cached data that Leafcutter uses to improve performance.
-You can delete its contents freely, but doing so on an active site will cause a slowdown as all the cached data is rebuilt.
+Digraph uses this directory to store things temporarily.
+It should generally not need to be cleared out manually, and also does not need to be backed up.
+Clearing it on a production site may cause temporary server load spikes as the cache is rebuilt from scratch.